-It was also an action in which a DSO, an MC and eight MMs were won by a small group of nine personnel of the Battalion the Distinguished Service Order (DSO) awarded to the unit's Commanding officer.
+It was also an action in which a DSO, an MC and eight MMs were won by a small group of nine personnel of the Battalion - the Distinguished Service Order (DSO) awarded to the unit's Commanding officer.
 An MM for the same action was also presented to a private from the Essex Regiment.

-(Right: The Caribou at Monchy-le-Preux stands atop the remains of a German strongpoint in the centre of the reconstructed village. - photograph from 2009(?))
+(Right above: The Caribou at Monchy-le-Preux stands atop the remains of a German strongpoint in the centre of the re-constructed village. - photograph from 2009(?))

-After the debacle of April 14, the remnants of the Newfoundland Battalion remained in the area of Monchy-le-Preux for but a few days.
+After the debacle of April 14, 1917, the remnants of the Newfoundland Battalion had remained in the area of Monchyle-Preux for but a few days.
 Its casualty count had been high enough to warrant that it and the Essex Regiment, which had also incurred heavy losses, be amalgamated into a composite battalion until such time as incoming re-enforcements would allow the two units' strengths to once more resemble those of bona fide battalions.

-(Preceding page: Windmill Cemetery stands about mid-way between Monchy-le-Preux - about three hundred metres behind the photographer - and Les Fosses Farm - three hundred metres to the right along the main road to Arras.- photograph from 2007)
+(Preceding page: Windmill Cemetery stands about mid-way between Monchy-le-Preux - about three hundred metres behind the photographer - and Les Fosses Farm (see below) - three hundred metres to the right along the main road to Arras which crosses the picture from left to right. - photograph from 2007)

-When the thirty-nine other ranks of a re-enforcement contingent from Rouen reported to the 1st Battalion on April 18, they were to be just in time to march the dozen kilometres or so from Arras up to the line to take over trenches from the Dublin Fusiliers.
-There were by that time only two-hundred twenty other ranks in number plus twelve officers serving with some two-hundred personnel of the Essex Regiment in the aforementioned composite force.
+When the thirty-nine other ranks of a re-enforcement contingent from Rouen had reported to the 1st Battalion on April 18, they were to be just in time to march the dozen kilometres or so from Arras up to the line to take over trenches from the Dublin Fusiliers.
+There had been by that time only two-hundred twenty other ranks in number plus twelve officers serving with some two-hundred personnel of the Essex Regiment in the aforementioned composite force.
 Those of the 1st Newfoundland Battalion would spend the 19th salvaging equipment and burying the dead.

-They then remained in situ until the 23rd.
+They had then remained in situ until the 23rd.